eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 Reload https://ci.kbase.us#PLUGIN again to ensure that the menu item has appeared correctly.

+You should still see the "hello" placeholder content for the plugin when you click on the menu item for it.

 #### Install dependencies into iframe

 The iframe dependencies are “installed” by “vendoring” packages fetched with bower and npm.